Cold War (1948–1953): Outside Europe

 The Cold War took place worldwide, but it had a partially different timing and trajectory outside Europe.

-In Africa, decolonization took place first; it was largely accomplished in the 1950s.
+In Africa, decolonization took place first; it was largely accomplished in the 1950s and 1960s.
 The main rivals then sought bases of support in the new national political alignments.
-In Latin America, the first major confrontation took place in Guatemala in 1954.
+In Latin America, the first major confrontation took place in Guatemala in 1954 when the United States overthrew the Guatemalan president Jacobo Árbenz for being a socialist.
 When the new Castro government of Cuba turned to Soviets support in 1960, Cuba became the center of the anti-American Cold War forces, supported by the Soviet Union.

 Chinese Civil War

 As Japan's empire collapsed in 1945 the civil war resumed in China between the Kuomintang (KMT) led by Generalissimo Chiang Kai-shek and the Chinese Communist Party led by Mao Zedong.
 The USSR had signed a Treaty of Friendship with the Kuomintang in 1945 and disavowed support for the Chinese Communists.
 The outcome was closely fought, with the Communists finally prevailing with superior military tactics.
-Although the Nationalists had an advantage in numbers of men and weapons, initially controlled a much larger territory and population than their adversaries, and enjoyed considerable international support, they were exhausted by the long war with Japan and the attendant internal responsibilities.
+Although the Nationalists had an advantage in numbers of men and weapons, initially controlled a much larger territory and population than their adversaries, and enjoyed considerable international support, they were exhausted by the long war with Japan and the attendant internal responsibilities like hyperinflation, political corruption and low public support for the government.
 In addition, the Chinese Communists were able to fill the political vacuum left in Manchuria after Soviet forces withdrew from the area and thus gained China's prime industrial base.
 The Chinese Communists were able to fight their way from the north and northeast, and virtually all of mainland China was taken by the end of 1949.
 On October 1, 1949, Mao Zedong proclaimed the People's Republic of China (PRC).
 Chiang Kai-shek and 600,000 Nationalist troops and 2 million refugees, predominantly from the government and business community, fled from the mainland to the island of Taiwan.
 In December 1949, Chiang proclaimed Taipei the temporary capital of the Republic of China (ROC) and continued to assert his government as the sole legitimate authority in China.

 The continued hostility between the Communists on the mainland and the Nationalists on Taiwan continued throughout the Cold War.
 Though the United States refused to aide Chiang Kai-shek in his hope to "recover the mainland," it continued supporting the Republic of China with military supplies and expertise to prevent Taiwan from falling into PRC hands.
-Through the support of the Western bloc (most Western countries continued to recognize the ROC as the sole legitimate government of China), the Republic of China on Taiwan retained China's seat in the United Nations until 1971.
+Through the support of the Western bloc (most Western countries continued to recognize the ROC as the sole legitimate government of China), the Republic of China on Taiwan retained China's seat in the United Nations until 1971 when the UN successfully passed UN Resolution 2758.